abinit/abinit/doc/tutorial/compilation.md

 Abinit developers are trying to move away from Fortran binary files as this format is not portable and difficult to read from high-level languages such as python.
-For this reason, HDF5 and netcdf4 have become **hard-requirements** in Abinit9.
+For this reason, in Abinit9, HDF5 and netcdf4 have become **hard-requirements**.
-This means that the configure script will abort if these libraries are not found on your system.
+This means that the *configure* script will abort if these libraries are not found.
-In this section we explain how to build the HDF5 and netcdf4 from source including support for parallel IO.
+In this section, we explain how to build the HDF5 and netcdf4 from source including support for parallel IO.

 Netcdf4 is built on top of HDF5 and consists of two different layers:

-* The **low-level** C library
+* The **low-level C library**

 * The **Fortran bindings** i.e. Fortran routines calling the low-level C implementation.
   This is the high-level API/ABI used by ABINIT to perform all the IO operations on netcdf files.

-To build the libraries required by ABINIT, we will compile the different layers in a bottom-up fashion starting from the HDF5 package.
+To build the libraries required by ABINIT, we will compile the three different layers in a bottom-up fashion starting from the HDF5 package (*HDF5 --> netcdf-c --> netcdf-fortran*).
-Since we want to activate support for parallel IO, we need to compile the library using the wrappers provided by our MPI installation instead of using *gcc* or *gfortran* directly.
+Since we want to activate support for parallel IO, we need to compile the libraries **using the wrappers** provided by our MPI installation instead of using *gcc* or *gfortran* directly.

 Let's start by downloading the HDF5 tarball from this [download page](https://www.hdfgroup.org/downloads/hdf5/source-code/).